Delivering ROI with Open Source

 What is it Open Source?

 Open source licensing allows for the free distribution of the source code and compiled version of the software.
-It also contains provisions that allow for derivative works to be created, makes sure other software made with it are not restricted and prohibits discrimination against persons, groups, and fields of endeavor.
+It also contains provisions that allow for derivative works to be created, make sure other software made with it is not restricted and prohibit discrimination against persons, groups, and fields of endeavor.
 Basically, this means that the software that can, with the consent of its creators, be distributed and modified as desired.
-The essential characteristic is that its source code is published “openly” for review and use for anyone who would like to see the code, copy it, alter it, learn from it, or share it.
-This is very different from most commercial solutions where the source code tends to be highly confidential and protected.
+The essential characteristic is that its source code is published “openly” for review and use by anyone who would like to see the code, copy it, alter it, learn from it, or share it.
+This is very different from most commercial solutions, where the source code tends to be highly confidential and protected.

 One reason people prefer software and other technologies with this type of licensing is that it gives developers, outside of the original creator, the ability to change, modify, update, and improve a software’s key features and functionality so that it works exactly as desired.
 These types of customizations are usually prohibited by the creators of proprietary or “closed source” software, making it challenging to customize.

-Organization of all kinds are moving to the latest Agile development practices in response to needing to process large volumes of data from their online and mobile applications.
+Organizations of all kinds are moving to the latest Agile development practices in response to needing to process large volumes of data from their online and mobile applications.
 These Agile development practices result in code releases happening every few weeks instead of months and years, making open source an even more appealing option as it allows developers to get an MVP into testing and production faster and at substantially less cost.
-The result is a shorter time to market at a lower cost, making the use of open source software widespread across the Web, cloud, containers, enterprise apps, mobile apps, and the Internet of Things (IoT).
-In fact, an analysis from Black Duck, an open source security firm, revealed that open source code makes up nearly 30 percent of the average commercial software application; a figure that is often even higher for in-house applications.
+The result is a shorter time to market at a lower cost, making the use of open-source software widespread across the Web, cloud, containers, enterprise apps, mobile apps, and the Internet of Things (IoT).
+In fact, an analysis from Black Duck, an open-source security firm, revealed that open-source code makes up nearly 30 percent of the average commercial software application, a figure that is often even higher for in-house applications.

 How We’re Using Open Source